-To help you plan a cracking day out in this scenic all-new Singapore park, here’s our guide on top things to do in Coney Island and its Punggol surrounds (get ready to go on a bike and pony ride!)
+To help you plan an amazing day out in this scenic park, here’s our guide to Coney Island.

-In our spare time between hanging out at cafes and shopping, we love a good ol’ outdoorsy day out of leisurely cycling and picnics in Singapore’s gorgeous parks.
-Now at Coney Island, we have the chance to explore a gorgeous, rustic green space with the fam (and at little cost too – check out more of our fun, free activities in Singapore if you’re on a New Year’s spend cleanse too).
-We rented a couple of bikes, and took a trip around the park and its lovely Punggol surrounds.
-Tip: As the location is a little isolated, plan to at least spend half a day at Coney Island to make the most of your adventure!
+We love a good outdoorsy day of leisurely cycling and picnics in the city’s gorgeous parks.
+But Coney Island Singapore has gotta be one of our favourites.
+The rustic green space in the city’s North-East is home to hidden white sand beaches, flora and fauna.
+Its untouched trails stretch across mangroves, coastal forests, grasslands and casuarina woodlands.
+To explore it all, we rented a couple of bikes and took a trip around the ecologically sustainable park and its lovely Punggol surrounds.
+Pro tip: As the location is a little isolated, plan to spend half a day at Coney Island Park to make the most of your trip!

 Coney Island: Top things to do